 - Add MST Transformation file

-Patch My PC publishing service tool helps to trigger SCCM software update point sync when the new third-part updates are published by Patch My PC.
-This option is advantageous to mitigate the risks immediately and eliminate the manual steps involved in syncing.
+Patch My PC publishing service tool helps trigger SCCM software update point sync when the new third-part updates are published by Patch My PC.
+This option is advantageous for mitigating the risks immediately and eliminating the manual steps involved in syncing.

 In the tab called Proxy & Notification, you can enable a Proxy in the Proxy and Notifications tab that will be used for content downloads.
-There is an extended list of URL to white list through a corporate proxy.
+There is an extended list of URLs to allowlist through a corporate proxy.

-The following link “List of Domains Used for Downloads in Patch My PC Update Catalog” will provide the list of the domain you want to white list through proxy servers.
+The following link, “List of Domains Used for Downloads in Patch My PC Update Catalog,” will provide the list of the domain you want to allow list through proxy servers.

 To be Continued